 We specialise in designing competition sailing boats to tight Restricted or Formula rules and to date we have not been without significant success.
 Our slogan is “Speed is our business” which hopefully sums up our design philosophy.

-5.5 Metre "The Jean Genie" sailed by Peter Morton (Morty), Andrew Palfrey (Dog) and Ruairidh Scott wins Alpen Cup in Garda with a race to spare.
+Congratulations to Peter Morton (Morty), Andrew Palfrey (Dog) and Ruairidhi Scott on starting the season with a bang and winning the Alpen Cup for a fourth time with a race to spare.

 Below are listed the classes to which we have designed together with significant results.
 This includes classes where we have design proposals but boats have yet to be built.